-Panama Canal Passage: Panama Canal Cruise
+Panama Canal Passage: Cruise Through the Panama Canal

 Now Go See It is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.